ccrr88/twitter-unfollow-all/README.md

-# Twitter Unfollow Inactive Friends
+# Twitter Unfollow All Friends
-Script to detect inactive friends on twitter.
 The script works with the following python packages:
 * Tweepy
 * configmanager